SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 ![2bitDAC sim](https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC/blob/main/Screenshots/2bit_DACsim.png)

 However, the output here is scaled down.
 This error is to be resolved.
+This problem may be due to the sizing of the transistors.

 # Further Work